Matías Castro (footballer, born 1991): Career

-On 2021, he joined Colombian club Independiente de Santa Fe.
+In 2021, Castro joined Colombian club Independiente de Santa Fe.
 In 2022, he moved to Jordanian club Al-Wehdat.
 On second half 2022, he returned to South America and signed with Montevideo Wanderers.

-In February 2023, he joined Paraguayan side Sportivo Luqueño.
+In February 2023, Castro joined Paraguayan side Sportivo Luqueño.

+Back to Argentina, Castro played for Gimnasia y Esgrima de Mendoza and Deportivo Morón during 2024.
+In February 2025, he signed with Atlético Rafaela.

+On 29 July 2025, Castro moved to Italy and joined Serie D club Sancataldese.

 Personal life

 He holds dual nationality: Argentine-Chilean.
 On 2017, he acquired the Chilean nationality by descent according to the Chilean law, due to the fact that his paternal grandfather is Chilean.